lparcq/procmon-oprs/README.md

 Export
 ------

+### CSV

 In CSV export, the first column is the number of seconds since the [Unix Epoch](https://en.wikipedia.org/wiki/Unix_time).

-[RRDtool](https://oss.oetiker.ch/rrdtool/) creates one file per process.
+The size of exported data can be limited with `--export-size` to set the maximum size of a CSV file and `--export-count` to set the maximum number of files.

+### RRD

+Creates one RRD database for each process by spawning a [RRDtool](https://oss.oetiker.ch/rrdtool/) process.
 Only raw values are written in the database.

 The number of rows is set with option --export-count.

+Option `--graph` creates one png file per metric in the export directory.

 Configuration
 -------------